-Scotland v Venezuela Women
+Scots beat Venezuela despite Castellanos stunner

 Post update

 Corner, Scotland.
-Conceded by Alejandra Peraza.
+Conceded by Verónica Herrera.

 Post update